HIMALAYAN BALSAM REMOVAL

 Download the full ID Sheet or visit www.nonnativespecies.org for more information.

-We have partnered with Essex and Suffolk Water on a three-year Himalayan Balsam removal project focusing on the Rivers Stour, Box, Brett and its tributaries.
-This project has run from 2022-2024 and the ESRT are hopeful that a new round of work can be funded and scheduled for 2025 and beyond.
+We have partnered with Essex and Suffolk Water on a three, two-year Himalayan Balsam removal projects focusing on the Rivers of the Stour catchment, the Stour, Box, Brett and its tributaries.
+This project has run from 2021-2026 and the ESRT are hopeful that a new round of work can be funded and scheduled for 2027 and beyond.

-In 2024 our team and volunteers cleared 3.2km of the River Brett, 1.4km of the River Box and 1.2km of the River Stour.
+In 2025 our team and volunteers cleared 1.1km of the River Box, 1.4km of the River Stour, 2.9km of the River Brett and over 500m of other tributaries in the catchment.
 In the future this can be extended with additional partnership working and volunteer hours.

 River Fynn Project

 We began our work on the river Fynn in 2024.
-The initial year of work has been very productive, with 6km of Himalayan balsam cleared from Tuddenham St. Martin to beyond Little Bealings, just upstream of the confluence with the River Lark.
-We are hopeful that this has been an effective measure on this river and aim to return in 2025 to cover a larger area and observe the effectiveness of our work.
+In both 2024 and 2025, 6km of Himalayan balsam was cleared from Tuddenham St. Martin to beyond Little Bealings, just upstream of the confluence with the River Lark.
+Work in 2025 has shown our efforts have greatly reduced balsam in this area.
+The ESRT are currently evaluating the best strategy for this river for 2026 and beyond.

 This project is funded by the Anglian Water Invasive Species Fund and the grant is administered by the Cambridgeshire Community Foundation.